 There are affiliate links in this post – please read my full disclosure policy.

 As a child, one of the things that I looked forward to each fall was helping my mom make applesauce to can and freeze.
-My favorite part was turning the crank to the Victorio Strainer and watching as it separated the peels and seeds from the yummy part of the apples to make homemade applesauce.
+My favorite part was turning the crank to the Victorio Strainer and watching as it separated the apple peels and seeds from the fleshy part of the apples to make homemade applesauce.
 It always felt almost magical!

 THE SUPPLIES YOU’LL NEED:

 * Apples –– 3 lbs. (approx. 6 to 8 apples) of apples will give you approximately 1 qt. of applesauce

 * Dishpan or bowls to put the apples in

 * Knife (this brand is my absolute favorite)

 * Long spoon to stir apples when cooking

 * Freezer safe containers- we love these BPA free freezer boxes (if you plan to freeze your applesauce)